-URP 540 Historic Preservation and Conservation
+URP 540 (3) Historic Preservation and Conservation.

-(3 hours).
 Issues of revitalizing and preserving historic resources are explored.
 This course focuses on the history, context, methods, and public policies related to historic preservation movements and programs.

-URP 541 Technical Skills of Composition and Communication (3 hours).
+- URP 541 (3) Technical Skills of Composition and Communication .
 Studio introducing graphic communication (in two and three dimensions) as visual organization and sequencing of the complex and varied information considered in the decision-making process of planning.
-Exercise of cognitive and aesthetic judgment by selective use and drawing of lines, planes, perspective, solids, shade, shadow and color; including introduction to the examination of aesthetic, symbolic and cultural elements of design.

-URP 542 Infrastructure and Community Facilities (3 hours).
+Exercise of cognitive and aesthetic judgment by selective use and drawing of lines, planes, perspective, solids, shade, shadow and color; including introduction to the examination of aesthetic, symbolic and cultural elements of design. - URP 542 (3) Infrastructure and Community Facilities.
 Examines planning and policy issues surrounding public services and facilities.
-Topics include the distribution of the benefits and costs of various public services and fiscal, traffic, and environmental impacts of land development.

-URP 543 Computer-Aided Design I: Introduction (3 hours).
+Topics include the distribution of the benefits and costs of various public services and fiscal, traffic, and environmental impacts of land development. - URP 543 (3) Computer-Aided Design I: Introduction.
 Studio introducing the concepts, issues and methods of computer-aided design as a tool in the planning and urban design process.
 A previous knowledge of computers is not required.
-(Prerequisite: URP 541)

-URP 544 Design of Cities (3 hours).
+Prerequisite: URP 541 - URP 544 (3) Design of Cities .
 Investigates the development of physical form of cities through models, geographic landscape, and intentional human use.
-This course focuses on the way people exploit land and human experiences that determine design principles.

-URP 545 Computer-Aided Design II: Applications in Urban Design (3 hours).
+This course focuses on the way people exploit land and human experiences that determine design principles. - URP 545 (3) Computer-Aided Design II: Applications in Urban Design .
 Studio stressing advanced concepts and methods in computer-aided design as applied in urban design and site development.
 Topics include interactive and procedural approaches, parametric design, and integration of spatial modeling with other information-processing activities.
 Emphasis is placed on the creation of three-dimensional models.
-(Prerequisite: URP 543)

-URP 546 Site Development (3 hours).
+Prerequisite: URP 543 - URP 546 (3) Site Development .
 Introduction to site analysis, using environmental and engineering principles and modeling exercises to analyze and understand the use of land for development purposes.
-This course focuses on elements of grading, drainage, and landscape architecture.

-URP 547 Behavioral and Cultural Factors in Planning and Urban Design (3 hours).
+This course focuses on elements of grading, drainage, and landscape architecture. - URP 547 (3) Behavioral and Cultural Factors in Planning and Urban Design.
 Seminar concerning the relationship of social patterns, cultural values, and the formation of urban patterns.
 Explores the complexities involved in giving expression to human needs and desires in provision of shelter and movement systems, possibilities and limitations of building forms and public policies, and issues involved in relating the human-made to the natural environment.